 Tips for Finding an Internship

-- Visit with Career Development staff for help creating your résumé and cover letters.
+- Visit with Career Development staff the help you create your résumé and cover letter.

-- Use all the resources available to you: the Career Development staff, job fairs, professional organizations and your personal network of contacts.
+- Use all the resources available to you: the Career Development staff, job fairs, professional organizations, and your personal network.

 - Remember that many summer internships are posted and filled the prior fall semester, so don’t procrastinate.